Week by week guide

 Baby may have already started to go down into your pelvis, but they won’t settle completely in place until about 36 weeks for first-time mums and later for those who’ve been here before.

-Pregnancy nutrition at 34 weeks
+What to eat at 34 weeks pregnant?

 Baby is taking up lots of room in there so if you find yourself feeling full and bloated, try to eat three smaller meals a day rather than three big ones.
 Try starchy foods for lunch and dinner, as they’re a great source of complex carbohydrates and will provide you with a consistent source of energy over the day.
 Pasta, rice, potatoes or pulses such as beans and lentils are your friends.
 However, try to keep sweet foods such as cakes and chocolate for small, occasional treats.
 You don’t really need to ‘eat for two’ but if you fancy an extra portion of something, why not?
 An extra 200 calories a day is fine at this stage.